NNrico/Cava_in_camisa/README.md

 What is Cava in camisa?
 It is a regional card game with uses a deck of 40 cards.
 For the rules and details see https://it.wikipedia.org/wiki/Straccia_camicia.

+What is the goal this project?
+The goal is to find (if there is one) a sequnce of card leading to an infinite game of cava in camisa.

 Re: 4 carte
 Cavallo: 3 carte
 Fante: 2 carte